sfc-gh-boconnor/scotland_hol/README.md

 * The final queries take you through simple steps to view tables, then join them together.
 Run these individually as you wish.

+#### Prepare for Streamlit

+The next session we will be utilising Snowpark to create a streamlit application inside a database which you will create.